silkroadnomad/libp2p-relay/README.md

 - [x] if a name-ops is being found, it needs to be investigated
   - [x] create a file which contains all name-ops of today an ipns name-ops (with the today date e.g. 2024-10-09) and references the files cid
   - [x] everytime a new name-ops is found this file is being added again and the new resulting cid updated to the ipns name-ops
-  - [ ] if name-op contains an ipfs:// url the CID needs to be gathered from the ipfs node (or the network)
+  - [x] if name-op contains an ipfs:// url the CID needs to be gathered from the ipfs node (or the network)
-    - [ ] if its available marked available?
+    - [x] if its available wie pin it
-    - [ ] or if its not available marked as unavailable
+    - [x] or if its not we store the cid in failed-cids
 - [x] every browser can call LIST-DATE (e.g. LIST-20241014)
 - [x] every relay who has the name_ops of today is publishing it (not sure if that is efficient enough)
 - [ ] every browser should also index the blockchain for name_ops (like the relay does) and answer for requests